marcusz/steady/steady/steady_vector.md

 **Arguments**

 - values: pointer to a number of values to append.
+Cannot be nullptr, even when count == 0.
 - count: [0 <= count < UMAX32_t] number of values to copy from _values_.
 - return: new copy of the vector, with _values_ tacked to the end.
 It will be 1 bigger than the input vector.